 Step 3: Tell Your Audience What Content You Want

 If you are not flat out telling your audience to participate with user-generated content, how else will they know?
-Make it clear and specific what types of content you are looking for and what aligns best with your brand.
+Make it clear and specific what types of content you are looking for.
+In addition, what aligns best with your brand.
 Whether you are asking for images or customers’ thoughts, your advocates need the proper guidance.
-Without a clear goal and ask of your audience, you may confuse users or get a ton of the wrong content.
+Without a clear goal, you may confuse users or get a ton of the wrong content.

 Try to be as specific as you can with brand rules and regulations toward user-generated content.
 If you want people to send content to you, more than likely they will.
 However, how much of it is usable if you did not state clearly what you wanted?